KlubJagiellonski/poznaj-app-frontend/README.md

 # PoznajApp front-end

-A website (React front-end) for Poznaj Wrocław app by Klub Jagielloński.
+Front-end for PoznajApp by Klub Jagielloński.